Boiling Frog Syndrome

 happyalways

 Put a frog in a vessel of water and start heating the water.
 As the temperature of the water rises, the frog is able to adjust its body temperature accordingly.
-The frog keeps on adjusting with increase in temperature.
+The frog keeps on adjusting to an increase in temperature.

 Just when the water is about to reach boiling point, the frog is not able to adjust anymore.

-The frog tries to jump but is unable to do so, because it has lost all its strength in adjusting with the rising water temperature…
+The frog tries to jump but is unable to do so because it has lost all its strength in adjusting to the rising water temperature…

 What killed the frog?

-Many of us would say the boiling water.
+Many of us would say the boiling water killed it.

-We all need to adjust with people and situations, but we need to be sure when we need to adjust and when we need to confront or have a face to face, frank discussion.
+We all need to adjust to people and situations, but we need to be sure when we need to adjust and when we need to confront or have a face-to-face, frank discussion and take appropriate action or simply get out of it.

-If we allow people to exploit us physically, mentally, emotionally or financially, they will continue to do so.
+If we allow people to exploit us physically, psychologically, emotionally, or financially, they will continue to do so.

 We have to decide when to jump.